rpm-software-management/dnf/doc/api_cli.rst

     CLI configure phase when one of the command's aliases is parsed from `dnf` commandline. `cli` is an instance of :class:`dnf.cli.Cli`.

+  .. method:: pre_configure()

+    Perform any pre-configuration on the command itself and on the CLI.
+Typically, the command implements this call to set up releasever or enable/disable repository.
+This method is called before configuration of repos.

   .. method:: configure()

     Perform any configuration on the command itself and on the CLI.
 Typically, the command implements this call to set up any :class:`demands <.DemandSheet>`, tweak the global configuration or the repository configuration.
 This method is called immediately after the CLI/extension is finished configuring DNF.